 A very sad and moving tale is told in Help Me To Find My People: The African American Search for Family Lost in Slavery (2016) by Heather Andrea Williams, current professor of Africana Studies at the University of Pennsylvania.
 I came across this book by accident, having just finished watching someone on CSPAN and about to switch channels when Professor Williams came on and I was drawn into her discussion.
 The topic was one I never had thought about but as Williams spoke I thought "of course!".
 Help Me To Find My People is the story of the post-Civil War search by freed slaves for children, spouses, and parents separated by sale before the war.
 This is not some dry data driven tome, its power deriving from the stories of individuals trying, often futilely, to locate and reassemble their shattered families.

 And how did those in the South wrestle with the question of slavery?
 In John Archibald Campbell: Southern Moderate (1997), Robert Saunders Jr, a history professor at Troy State University presents us with a prominent Alabamian who recognized the times were changing.
 According to Saunders, Campbell, a leading Alabama lawyer and eventually a Supreme Court Justice, believed that the institution of slavery was disappearing because it was no longer acceptable in the modern world, that the economic development of the region was hampered by slavery, and the South needed to prepare itself for its disappearance.
 Campbell also opposed secession and, at least in the 1840s, believed that Congress could legally prohibit slavery in the territories (even writing John C Calhoun, who thought slavery a "positive good", of his views), all of which goes to the book's "moderate" label in its subtitle.
 At the same time Judge Campbell was a fierce opponent of abolitionists and a strong proponent of states rights.
 By 1857, when the Dred Scott case came before the Court, Campbell's views on the Constitution had changed and he authored an opinion concluding Congress had no authority to ban slavery in the territories.
 After the war, Campbell, relocated to New Orleans, supported the imposition of control laws on the freed slaves and the initiation of the process of Jim Crow.
-Thought slavery was gone, freed slaves would remain in a subordinate and oppressed class in Southern society.
+Though slavery was gone, freed slaves and their descendants would remain in a subordinate and oppressed class in Southern society.

 And what of the North?
 In Bleeding Kansas: Contested Liberty in the Civil War Era (2004), Ball St professor Nicole Etcheson provides a useful tour of the events in the Kansas territory of the 1850s, events that were both a spark and precursor of the violence of the next decade.
 Most interesting to me is her description of changes in attitudes of white free soil settlers regarding African Americans.
 Initially the northern settlers, who wanted Kansas to be a free territory, viewed blacks, free or slave, as unfair competition and wanted them banned from Kansas.
 However, the first hand examples they saw of their treatment by slave owners created more sympathy for them during the course of the struggle.